Sign Up for a Free Account

 Overview

-Reflex epileptic seizures are seizures that are elicited by specific extrinsic (light, tactile, acoustic) or intrinsic (thinking, reading, emotional) stimuli.
-They affect patients of all ages and have a 4% to 7% prevalence among patients with epilepsies.
-Reflex epileptic seizures are determined by the specific precipitating stimulus and the clinical/EEG response.
+The specific precipitating stimulus and the clinical or EEG response determine reflex epileptic seizures.
 Seizures may be generalized (absences, myoclonic jerks, or generalized tonic-clonic seizures) or focal (visual, sensorimotor, or limbic).
-The electroclinical events may be strictly limited to the stimulus-related receptive brain region only, spread to other cortical areas, or become generalized.
-Flickering lights are the commoner triggering stimuli, and this is particularly relevant to modern life, with ever increasing numbers of television- and video game–induced seizures.
+The electroclinical events may only be limited to the stimulus-related receptive brain region, spread to other cortical areas, or become generalized.
+Flickering lights are the commoner triggering stimuli, and this is particularly relevant to modern life, with ever-increasing numbers of television- and video game–induced seizures.
 The flickering lights in nightclubs and discotheques are particularly potent.
 The etiology is diverse, from just a mild genetically determined propensity for reflex seizures in otherwise normal people to severe forms of focal or generalized epilepsies.
 The role of EEG is fundamental in establishing the precipitating stimulus in reflex epilepsies because it allows subclinical EEG reflex abnormalities, or minor clinical ictal events, to be reproduced on demand by application of the appropriate stimulus.
-Identification of the offending stimuli has significant clinical implication in the management of patients because some of them may not need anything other than avoidance or modification of the precipitating factors.
+Identifying the offending stimuli has significant clinical implications in managing patients because some may not need anything other than avoiding or modifying the precipitating factors.

 Key points